utnet-org/contract-new-project-template/staking-pool/README.md

 -- <https://wallet.betanet.utnet.org>
 -- backup your seed phrase
--- transfer NEAR from your MasterAccount to the delegator account
+-- transfer UNC from your MasterAccount to the delegator account

 #### Login and authorize the delegator